christopherlam888/the-ewc/README.md

 ## Features

+- Online and offline functionality
+  - Use online for the latest updates to glossary terms
 - 100+ Glossary entries of common watch terms
 - Filter watch terms by category (brand, general)
 - View community-sourced definitions
-- 40+ Videos from The Everyday Watch Collector (THe EWC)
+- 40+ Videos from The Everyday Watch Collector (The EWC)
 - Order videos chronologically
 - Launch videos in browser